 After School Programs at GFS offer students enriching opportunities for discovery and exploration during the hours between dismissal and pick-up.

-After School encompasses three different programs:
+After School encompasses two different programs:

 - After School Program: Imagine, Reach, Explore (ASPire)

 - After School Clubs

 In addition to creating numerous options for discovery and fun, GFS’ After School staff is committed to upholding the school’s mission and philosophy through their efforts to nurture each student’s mind, body, and spirit.
 The programming reinforces the rich lessons and essential values GFS students are taught throughout the school day.

 "ASPire" stands for "After School Program: imagine, reach, explore."
 Imagine, reach, and explore are the foundations of everything we do from the minute the children arrive to the moment they depart.

 Each week focuses on a theme, most of which are suggested by ASPire students.
 The afternoon begins with a moment of silence followed by a five-to-ten minute “opening meeting” related to the week’s theme.
 Students then learn about the six daily activity options, which always include homework, games, and playground in addition to theme-related cooking, construction, and art projects.